 25. If the adjustment of the undercarriage is being carried out as a complete operation, for example, after the replacement of a complete unit, the work described in para.
 26 to 39 should be carried out in that sequence as this constitutes the procedure adopted by the manufacturers for the initial adjustment of the undercarriage.
+Subsequent to the initial adjustment of the undercarriage locks and fairings, a 'settling-in' effect can occur during which the lock settings may change.
+Lock 'settling' checks are detailed in para.
+33 and these should be carried out shortly after returning the aircraft to service after any disturbance of undercarriage components (with consequent re-adjustments).
+They should especially be carried out after any reported malfunction of the undercarriage.
 For normal periodic servicing, however, the following sequence of operations is recommended:-

 - (1) Test the operation of all microswitches (para.
-48).

-- (2) Check all locks for freedom of operation (para.
+48). - (2) Check all locks for freedom of operation (para.
 33). - (3) Check the adjustment of the nosewheel front door locks and microswitches and re-adjust as necessary (para.
-47). - (4) Check the adjustment of the main wheel door and leg fairing locks and re-adjust as necessary (para.
+47). - (4) Carry out the settling checks on the main wheel door and leg fairing locks and re-adjust as necessary (para.
 33). - (5) Check the adjustment of the microswitches at the main wheel door and leg fairing locks (para.
 38). - (6) Carry out a full undercarriage retraction test and check of undercarriage position indicator with hydraulic servicing trolley connected (para.
 36). - (7) Check for correct clearance at leg fairing flap, leg fairing, and wheel fairing and between wheel door and wheel fairing (para.
 27). - (8) Check the charging of the undercarriage legs and setting of the recuperators (para.
 52 and 52A).